paluigi/time-tracker/README.md

 **Built with love by Luigi.**

-*Use at your own risk, no warranty provided.*
+*This tool is provided AS-IS, without warranty of any kind.
+Use at your own risk.*